-I hold a Bachelor’s degree in Sociology and Women’s Studies from the University of Delaware .
-I obtained my Master of Social Work degree at the University of Pennsylvania, where I focused my learning on clinical work with survivors of trauma.
+I am a Licensed Clinical Social Worker and obtained my Master of Social Work degree at the University of Pennsylvania, where I focused my learning on clinical work with survivors of trauma.
 While completing my MSW at Penn, I received the John Hope Franklin Combating American Racism Award for my attention to the great import of an anti-racist lens in clinical social work.

 I also completed my Doctorate in Clinical Social Work at the University of Pennsylvania.
 My doctoral research focused on the experience of psychological safety after a sexual assault.